 Traveling to Mallorca by plane is probably the fastest and most convenient way to get to the island, as Palma International Airport (PMI) is the third most important airport in Spain and one of the busiest in the Mediterranean.

 The airport is open all year round, although the greatest concentration of flights takes place in the summer season, connecting the island with the main Spanish and European capitals.

 The most important European cities are less than 3 hours away and Spanish cities such as Barcelona, Madrid and Valencia are approximately 1 hour away.

 ✈️ Do you think that traveling by plane is your best option?
 Use this search engine to find the best deals on flights to Mallorca.

 Transport from Palma International Airport (PMI)

-The airport of Son Sant Joan, as it is also known, is located just 8km far from the island’s capital, Palma, and at a short distance from tourist areas such as El Arenal or Playa de Palma, so if you are planning to go to these places, you will be able to do so using the public transport.
+The airport of Son Sant Joan, as it is also known, is located just 8km far from the island’s capital, Palma, and within easy reach of tourist areas such as El Arenal or Playa de Palma, so if you are planning to go to these places, you will be able to do so using public transport.